belovelace/KCI_RV_Framework/README.md

 - Provide pilot results as a proof-of-concept for the proposed framework in our research paper.

 ### 📂 Dataset
-- The pilot uses **open clinical QA datasets** (e.g., MedQA, PubMedQA) as substitutes for real-world diagnostic cases.
+- The pilot uses **open clinical QA datasets** (e.g., MedQA) as substitutes for real-world diagnostic cases.
 - Each case is structured into JSON format including:
   - `summary`
   - `evidence_list`